Abdu1Hak/WRO-2025/README.md

   "distance": pillar_distance
 }
 ```
 Depending on the color of the pillar candidate, the code attempts to align a target x-column to the detected pillar.
 This selection ensures area gating so the robot only targets clearly seen pillars.
-Green pillars are aligned to the far-right target so the car can pass from the left whereas red pillars are aligned to the far-left target so the car can pass from the right of it.
+Green pillars are aligned to the far-right target so the car can pass from the left, whereas red pillars are aligned to the far-left target so the car can pass from the right of it.

 ```python
 if closest_pillar_color == "red" and closest_pillar_area > Red_grac_const: